cdapio/cdap/cdap-docs/admin-manual/source/upgrading/packages.rst

      $ sudo -u <cdap-user> /opt/cdap/master/bin/svc-master run co.cask.cdap.data.tools.UpgradeTool upgrade

    Note that once you have upgraded an instance of CDAP, you cannot reverse the process; down-grades to a previous version are not possible.
+Also note that authorization is disabled in the UpgradeTool, so that the cdap user could upgrade all user's data.

    The Upgrade Tool will produce output similar to the following, prompting you to continue with the upgrade: